dandr94/SoftUni-Python/README.md

 > Exam: Consists of 3 tasks on the taughed subjects.

 ### Python Advanced
-Python Advanced consists of 2 courses - Advanced and OOP In Advanced you learn about:
+Python Advanced consists of 2 courses - Advanced and OOP.<br/>
+In Advanced you learn about:
 | Topic | Additional Information |
 | ------ | ------ |